 I continued cheer leading for my college as well as picked up jobs teaching aerobics, body sculpt and dance.
 I played soccer a semester abroad in Bronxville, New York and traveled each summer to multiple colleges teaching for USA Cheer.
 I began teaching classes for 24 hour Fitness and absorbed every format they offered which included my introduction to yoga through YogaFit.
 I started teaching yoga in 2000 and worked with a Physical Therapist and led patients in therapeutic exercise.
 I thought that I would continue my education to become a doctor in PT but found that billing insurance and writing S.O.A.P. notes was not where I wanted to spend my energy.

 I became a certified YogaWorks Teacher Trainer, specializing in Prenatal & Postnatal Yoga, Childbirth Educator, Doula, and to my own surprise, started my own company.
-I was inspired to start Yoga Family Health in 2012 when both of my sisters were simultaneously pregnant (with my niece and nephew born only 8 days apart) and the company evolved to a Better Birth.
+I was inspired to start Yoga Family Health in 2012 when both of my sisters were simultaneously pregnant (with my niece and nephew born only 8 days apart) and the company evolved to a Yoga Mama Method.
 I have always loved traveling and have had many wonderful opportunities leading trainings and retreats in Los Angeles, Japan, China, Mexico, Minnesota, San Francisco, Costa Rica, Orange County, and the Bahamas.

 I love supporting moms, movement instructors, and birth workers for the many transitions of conception, pregnancy, childbirth and motherhood.
 My son is one of my greatest teachers, and I personally believe it takes a village to support a mother.
 I am your "mama cheerleader" and I encourage community for the birth of your family.